11. Running with interannual forcing#

 To do so:

-1. Your atmospheric files need to be in a format readable by CROCO:
+1. Your atmospheric files need to be in a format readable by CROCO: At the moment the following forcing are implemented for online interpolation:

 • CFSR data pre-formatted using the script Process_CFSR_files_for_CROCO.sh available in croco_tools